 Florida’s Statute of Limitations Sets a Deadline for Most Personal Injury Cases

-Per Florida Statutes § 95.11(3)(a), you generally have four years from the date of your hit and run accident to file a personal injury lawsuit.
+Per Florida Statutes § 95.11(3)(a), you generally have two years from the date of your hit and run accident to file a personal injury lawsuit.
 If you are filing on behalf of your deceased loved one, this deadline changes and leaves you about two years from your loved one’s death to file your lawsuit, according to Florida Statutes § 95.11(4)(b).

 - If you do not get testimony from witnesses right after the accident, they might forget key information about the driver or the accident in general, making their testimony unreliable.